alisadiq91/financeTracker/README.md

 * To create a heroku application, perform the following steps:

     1. Log in or create an account on [Heroku](https://www.heroku.com).

     2. On the dashboard, select 'new' and 'create new app'.

     3. Add an app name (this must be unique).

     4. Select the region closest to you.

     5. Click 'create app'.

 * Before you can begin to deploy, you must perform these steps:

     1. Select your app from the dashboard.

     2. Click 'settings'.

     3. Under 'config vars', click 'reveal config vars'.

     4. Add the KEY and VALUE from each variable eg ("IP", "0.0.0.0").

 * Once the variables are entered, follow these steps:

     1. You must create a requirements.txt file in your workspace so that Heroku knows which python modules to install.

-    * To do this, in your terminal type:  pip freeze > requirements.txt.
+        * To do this, in your terminal type:  pip freeze --local > requirements.txt.

     2. Create a Procfile to tell Heroku the command to launch the app.

         * To do this, in your terminal type: python app.py > Procfile.

 * After these steps, you can begin to deploy by following these steps:

     1. From the menu, select 'deploy'.

     2. Choose your deployment method, in this project I used Github.

     3. Select your GitHub account, and type the name of the repository and click 'search'.

     4. When it has found the correct repository, click 'Connect'.

     5. Below this, under the Manual deploy section, choose the branch you would like to deploy from (for this project I used Master)

     6. Click 'deploy branch'.

     7. You will then be met with this message 'Your App has successfully deployed'.

-* To automatically have each commit deploy to your Heroku app, follow these steps:
+* To automatically have each commit deploy to your Heroku app, follow this step:

     1. Under the automatic deployment section, click 'Enable Automatic Deployment'.

 ### I used GitPod to write my code.